datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/peopledatalabs-api.md

 **Scale** ENTERPRISE
 : Custom.
 For enterprises building platforms with people data at scale.
 [Speak to a data consultant](https://www.peopledatalabs.com/talk-to-sales)

+For more information about People Data Labs pricing visit [https://www.peopledatalabs.com/pricing](https://www.peopledatalabs.com/pricing)

 ### Rate Limits

 The default limit for free customers is 100/min.
-Our default limit for paying customers is 1000/min.
+The default limit for paying customers is 1000/min.

 #### The API Dashboard

 All accounts are given access to a [dashboard](https://www.peopledatalabs.com/main), which will allows you to manage your API keys, view usage and test new endpoints (when they are available).

 ## How to Connect DataDistillr to People Data Labs
-To set up a data source connect for People Data Labs, you will need to have:
+To set up a data source connection for People Data Labs, you will need to have:

 - A [unique name](#name) for your data source connection to be used in queries
 - An [API token](#api-key) generated through your People Data Labs account